What is a Bar Report?

 - Anybody (both beginners and experts) can use this feature.

-Use Explore to create new Bar reports and to configure existing Bar reports.
+Use the report builder to create new Bar reports and to configure existing Bar reports.

-Beyond the typical Explore filters and options, the Bar report provides options that are unique to the Bar report.
+Beyond the typical report builder filters and options, the Bar report provides options that are unique to the Bar report.

 Select Bar from the report selection menu and then click Bar in the filter menu: